gardener/sow/README.md

 - `active`: boolean value indication whether this component is active in the actual landscape.

+- `plugins`: plugin definitions (see [deployment.yaml](#deploymentyaml))
+  called before deployment evaluation (action `prepare`) and after deletion steps (action `cleanup`).

 This file is processed by _spiff_ using the landscape configuration and the tool's `component.yaml` template file as stub.

 #### `deployment.yaml`

-This document is used to describe the used plugins for a component and their configuration settings.
+This document is used to describe the used deployment plugins for a component and their configuration settings.
-It is processed by spiff using some stub files.
+It is processed by _spiff_ using some stub files.

+- the actual execution environment (see below)
 - the last state document (described by `state.yaml`)
-- the effective installstion configuration `gen/config.json`
 - the import information (see below)
+- the effective installation configuration `gen/config.json`
-- addtional stubs described by the `component.yaml`
+- additional stubs described by the `component.yaml`

+The environment stub contains the node `env` with fields describing the actual component environment:
+  - `COMPONENT`: the component name
+  - `GENDIR`: component specific folder for temporary files
+  - `STATEDIR`: component specific folder for persistent files
+  - `EXPORTDIR`: component specific folder for contract files
+  - `ROOTDIR`: installtion root directory
+  - `ROOTPRODUCTDIR`: installation source directory
+  - `PRODUCT`: in case of nested products the product name
+  - `PRODUCTDIR`: the root directory of the components product

 _sow_ evaluates the dependencies and generates an additional stub file containing the exports of all imported components.
 They are stored with their _label_ below the node `imports`.

-The effective deployment configuration is stored in the `gen` below the component folder.
+The effective deployment configuration is stored in the `gen` directory below the component folder.

 It should contain a `plugins` node listing the plugins that should be executed.